opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 * `include` (Optional) : Provide the list of include key path prefix.

-* `exclude` (Optional) : Provide the list of exclude items.
+* `exclude_suffix` (Optional) : Provide the list of suffix to exclude items.

-* `start_time` (Optional) : Provide the start time to slurp the data. for example the files updated between start_time and end_time will be scanned. example : `2023-01-23T10:00:00`.
+* `start_time` (Optional) : Provide the start time to scan the data. for example the files updated between start_time and end_time will be scanned. example : `2023-01-23T10:00:00`.

-* `end_time` (Optional) : Provide the end time to slurp the data. for example the files updated between start_time and end_time will be scanned. example : `2023-01-23T10:00:00`.
+* `end_time` (Optional) : Provide the end time to scan the data. for example the files updated between start_time and end_time will be scanned. example : `2023-01-23T10:00:00`.

 * `range` (Optional) : Provide the duration to scan the data example : `day` , `week` , `month` , `year`.